 Her conversation with Ethan the other day about that time troubled her because he had treated the whole thing so nonchalantly.
 He had been unwilling to divulge so much as a modicum of information that might have shed some light on what had happened.
 When she had pressed him on it, his demeanor changed dramatically and he became quite defensive.
 So much so she had to quickly back off.
 Their conversation had remained strained for a time afterwards but by the time they parted any hint of it had clearly subsided.
 His reaction, though, continued to confuse her and—to her way of thinking—there was something that just didn’t add up.
 But, what it was, for the moment, eluded her.

 She glanced over at Stedman’s novel on her side-table and let out a long, forlorn sigh.
-Tom was the name of one of the main characters in her book and she couldn’t help but feel that her life like that of Isabel, Tom’s wife in that novel, was about to unravel with dire consequences this evening during supper; a supper that Ethan had insisted on providing.
-When Ethan had admitted that their meeting in the park had not been an accident, she wondered what else was up his sleeve and whether he would drop it on her during the main course or during dessert.
+Tom was the name of one of the main characters in her book and she couldn’t help but feel that her life, similar to that of Isabel’s, Tom’s wife in that novel, was about to unravel.
+She wished she hadn’t agreed to have supper with Ethan this evening.
+But, curiosity had got the better of her.
+Unfortunately, she remembered what curiosity had done to the cat.
+What bothered her the most occurred when Ethan had admitted their meeting in the park had not been an accident.
+She wondered what was up his sleeve.
+Would he drop it on me during the main course or during dessert?
+She mused.
 She guessed dessert.
-Life’s short, eat dessert first, she mused with a smirk.
+Life’s short, eat dessert first, she thought with a smirk.
 For me, it’s the time of greatest flavour.

 Easing herself out of bed so as not to disturb Pepper, she headed downstairs for a glass of milk and the last slice of chocolate cake from a bridge party she had hosted the previous week.

-“This had better be good Louise,” said the gruff, groggy voice of Jeffrey Deaver, the recently retired Captain of 33 Division who picked up on the second ring.
+“This had better be good Louise,” said the gruff, groggy voice of Jeffrey Deaver, the recently retired Captain of 33 Division, who picked up on the first ring.
 “You know what time it is?”